 Contact: hpatel17@umd.edu or 301-405-5358

-Jovany Joya is a program coordinator for the College Success Scholars Program.
+Jovany Joya is the program coordinator for the College Success Scholars Program.

 Vivian Tung is the Coordinator for the Office of Multi-Ethnic Student Education (OMSE).
 She is responsible for coordinating the OMSE Academic Excellence Society (OAES), OMSE Student Leader Advisory Council (SLAC), and University Partners Program (UPP).
 She holds a Bachelor of Arts degree with a double major in Criminology and Psychology with a minor in Law and Society from the University of Maryland, College Park.
 During her undergraduate years, she was the President of UPP as well as a member of OAES.
 During her free time, Vivian loves spending time with her dog, listening to crime podcasts, and traveling the world.